porrasm/tsoha-2019/documentation/requirement_specification.md

 - a signed in user can delete his or her post
 - a signed in user can delete his or her comment

-## Current functionality
+## Missing functionality from original plan

 ### Basic functionality

-- users can view posts
+- users can search for posts
-- the amount of likes and dislikes will be visible

-### Account management

-- a user can create an account
+- users can filter posts

+## Added functionality

+### User page

+- users can see view another users page
-- a user can sign in
+- users can see the posts by a certain user
-- a user can delete his or her account
+- users can view statistics by a certain user

+### Top users page

+- users can see the top 10 most active users in the last 7 days
+- users can see the top 10 highest rated users

 ### Signed in users

-- a signed in user can create posts
-- a signed in user can create comments
-- a signed in user can reply to a comment
-- a signed in user can upvote/downvote posts
-- a signed in user can upvote/downvote comments (refresh browser)
+- a signed in user can edit his/her comments
-- a signed in user can delete his or her post
-- a signed in user can delete his or her comment (refresh browser)
+- a signed in user can edit his/her account